 Concept and Proposal for Community Radio in Trans Himalaya region

-The Trans Himalayan region paints a stunning canvas of a myriad human cultures, linguistic diversity, several indigenous communities, and multitude species of flora and fauna.
-The daunting roads that lead to this austere beauty along with six months of absolute snowfall are some factors for relative seclusion and remoteness that has made them the bastions of globally significant indigenous knowledge and cultural heterogeneity.
-UNDP and Moef’s joint venture “Secure Himalayas” postulates securing livelihoods, conservation and sustainable use and restoration of high range Himalayan ecosystems while enhancing the conservation of biodiversity, land and forest resources along with the lives and livelihoods of the local communities.
+The Trans Himalayan region paints a stunning canvas of myriad human cultures, linguistic diversity, several indigenous communities, and a multitude of species of flora and fauna.
+The daunting roads that lead to this austere beauty along with six months of absolute snowfall are some factors for relative seclusion and remoteness that have made them the bastions of globally significant indigenous knowledge and cultural heterogeneity.
+UNDP and Moef’s joint venture “Secure Himalayas” postulates securing livelihoods, conservation, and sustainable use and restoration of high range Himalayan ecosystems while enhancing the conservation of biodiversity, land, and forest resources along with the lives and livelihoods of the local communities.

 “Him jo Goonje,” proposes the initiation of community radio stations at the four project sites are Pangi, Lahaul, Spiti, and Kinnaur.
 The mandate of the project is to invoke the new age practices of Citizen Journalism and

 Citizen Science amongst the local communities and also encourage them to